 Due to the prevalence of large woody debris in the Susitna River, woody snags, if present at a sampling site, also will be sampled as a substrate stratum for benthic macroinvertebrates.
-Sampling methods for LWD will be semi-quantitative, based upon protocols established by the USGS (Moulton et al. 2002).
+Sampling methods for woody snags will be semi-quantitative, based upon protocols established by the USGS (Moulton et al. 2002).
 Moulton et al. (2002) defines wood snags as "submerged sections of wood (branch or log) having a minimum diameter of 1 cm and are colonized by aquatic organisms."
-However, for the purposes of this study, we define woody snags as LWD, adopting the definition used from RSP Section 9.13: "LWD must be at least 0.1 m (4 inches) in diameter, and at least 1.0 meter (39 inches) of the LWD must be below the water's surface at bankfull flow."
-The following is the procedure for sampling LWD.
+However, for the purposes of this study, we define woody snags as having a minimum diameter of 5 cm, so as to provide ample surface area to sample.
+The following is the procedure for sampling wood snags.